theninthsky/client-side-rendering/README.md

 <br>
 **Static Site Generation** is the practice of pre-generating HTML pages as static assets to be sent and displayed by the browser.

 Contrary to popular belief, the SSR process of modern frameworks such as React, Angular, Vue and Svelte, makes the app render twice: one time on the server and another time on the browser (this is called "hydration").
-Without the latter the app will not be interactive and would just act as a "lifeless" web page.
+Without the latter, the app will not be interactive and would just act as a "lifeless" web page.
 <br>
 The "hydration" process is not significantly faster than a normal render.
 <br>